oneWalker/egg-cos/README.md

   }
 };

-// upload a file in controller
-// 2.upload by Stream：The file is transfered to cloud server directly, not go through your server;
+- upload by Stream：The file is transfered to cloud server directly, not go through your server;
 const Controller = require('egg').Controller;
 const sendToWormhole = require('stream-wormhole');
 async upload() {